Evals Are the Unit Tests of AI

 Building Your First Eval Harness

-Enough theory.
-Here's how I build these in practice.
-I'll walk through a Python eval harness that starts simple and escalates to LLM-as-judge scoring.
+Python eval harness that starts simple and escalates to

 Step 1: Define Your Test Cases

-Think of these like pytest fixtures — structured inputs with expected properties:
+Think of these like pytest fixtures -- structured inputs

 # eval_cases.py